dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/making my bed is my most important morning habit.md

 That's why as I make boring fold after boring fold, morning after morning, I remind myself that these boring moments matter.

-Yes it boosts my mental health, yes it makes me more productive, but most significantly, it creates good rhythms conducive for a life of faith ([[there can be sacredness in dull, monotonous habits]]).
+Yes it boosts my mental health, yes it makes me more productive, but most significantly, it creates good rhythms conducive for a life of faith ([[there can be sacredness in dull, monotonous moments]]).